sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 The example in this section enables a dynamic version of the Privacy Policy page, and the exact steps can also be applied to other content pages.

-[TODO] add links to GitHub once the CMSPage branch is merged

 1. Copy the pageBuilder directory (and its contents) in its entirety to src/components/PageBuilder